MindscapeHQ/raygun4java/README.md

 ```
 While this is extremely simple, **that is not the recommended usage**: as your application complexity increases, scattering that code snippet throughout your code base will become unwieldy.
 A good practice is to encapsulate the setup and access to the `RaygunClient` instance in a factory.

 Using a factory and dependency injection to manage your `RaygunClient` use will greatly reduce the complexity of your code.
-You can make your own factories you use the ones provided with allow the configuring of the main features on the factories, which will produce `RaygunClient`s with that configuration.
+You can make your own factories or use the ones provided which allow the configuring of the main features on the factories, which will produce `RaygunClient`s with that configuration.

 For example:
 - Setup